-- 6.1 Secretariat support for Edinburgh Poverty Commission is led by City of Edinburgh Council which provides project management functions for the Commission, with colleagues across the Edinburgh Partnership providing additional support and contributions as the project requires. - 6.2 All costs for the Commission are covered by a budget of £76,000.
-This is made up of £16,000 of funding provided by Edinburgh Partnership to cover running costs, and £60,000 provided by Scottish Government to cover the cost of research and citizen engagement activities.
-No additional financial costs are incurred by the Council associated with its support of the Commission. - 6.3 In addition to that funding, the project has secured additional research support from Joseph Rowntree Foundation covering the period to March 2020. - 6.4 Throughout its work the project has also been dependent upon the time of its 12 commission members and their commitment and investment in the inquiry process.
-As at September 2019, this has equated to well over 500 hours of volunteer time from our independent commission members.
+- 2.7 Secretariat support for Edinburgh Poverty Commission is led by City of Edinburgh Council which provides project management functions for the Commission, with colleagues across the Edinburgh Partnership providing additional support and contributions as the project requires. - 2.8 All costs for the Commission are covered by a budget of £76,000.
+This is made up of £16,000 of funding provided by Edinburgh Partnership to cover running costs, and £60,000 provided by Scottish Government to cover the cost of research and citizen engagement activities. - 2.9 In addition to that funding, the project has recently secured additional research support from Joseph Rowntree Foundation covering the period to March 2020. - 2.10 Throughout its work the project has also been dependent upon the time of its 12 commission members and their commitment and investment in the inquiry process.
+As at September 2019, this has equated to well over 400 hours of volunteer time from our independent commission members.